Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Merrylands West has 56 active public transport stops, all of which are bus stops.
-These stops are served by 39 different routes that together facilitate 1,987 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically situated 108 meters from the nearest stop.
-Most residents commute outward from this primarily residential area.
-Car remains the dominant mode of travel at 83%, while 9% use the train.
+These stops are served by 39 different routes that together provide 1,987 weekly passenger trips.
+Transport accessibility is excellent, with residents typically living just 108 meters from the nearest stop.
+Most residents commute outwards from this primarily residential area.
+Cars remain the dominant mode of transport, used by 83% of residents, while trains are used by 9%.
 On average, there are 1.2 vehicles per dwelling.

-According to the 2021 Census, a high 34.5% of residents work from home, which may be due to COVID-19 conditions.
-The service frequency averages 283 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents, 34.5%, work from home, which may be due to COVID-19 conditions.
+Service frequency across all routes averages 283 trips per day, equating to approximately 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport